 - They provide recognition and reinforcement during an implementation

 The coaching plan outlines the steps for involving managers in change management activities.
-First, it lays out how the project team and change management resource will build commitment, train and prepare managers and supervisors related to their role in a change.
-Once onboard, managers and supervisors then conduct both group and individual coaching sessions to engage frontline employees.
+First, it lays out how the project team and change management resources will build commitment and train and prepare managers and supervisors related to their role in a change.
+Once on board, managers and supervisors then conduct both group and individual coaching sessions to engage frontline employees.
 These coaching sessions are crucial to getting employees and the organization moving forward with change adoption.

-Coaching touches all of the elements of ADKAR.
+Coaching touches all elements of the ADKAR Model.
 Research shows that employees want to hear the personal awareness of the need for change from the person they report to.
-A manager's desire to change directly influences an employee's desire to support the change.
+A manager’s desire to change directly influences an employee’s desire to support the change.
 In on-the-job support and coaching, managers and supervisors help build knowledge and ability.
 Finally, by showing their own support and commitment to the long-term adoption of a change, managers and supervisors provide reinforcement to keep a change in place.

 Training is an intervention to build skills and capabilities.
 In addition to communication, training is probably the most common of the change management plans.

-Without the larger context of change management, training can be used in place of other critical activities like sponsorship and coaching.
+In the absence of a holistic approach to change management, training is sometimes used without other critical activities like sponsorship and coaching.
 One of the biggest errors a team can make when introducing a change is to simply send employees to training.
 This is poor change management.

 The change manager’s role in training is to identify the skills and capabilities that employees need and to recognize any gaps that exist in the training requirements.
 When change management is applied effectively, a partnership emerges between the change management team (who documents knowledge needs) and the training group (who develops and delivers the needed training).